Truist: Trademark Infringement Lawsuit

-On September 5, 2021, former SunTrust Banks CEO Bill Rogers became chief executive officer of Truist Financial Corporation.
+On September 5, 2021, former SunTrust Banks' CEO Bill Rogers became chief executive officer of Truist Financial Corporation.

 Truist said it had completed changing signs on branches February 22, 2022.
 At that time former SunTrust customers had difficulty using debit cards.

-Slavery
+Slavery connections

-In 2020, Truist Financial acknowledged and apologized for the company's historical connections to slavery.
-Kelly King, chairman and chief executive of Truist, issued an employee memo addressing BB&T's slavery ties, but did not mention BB&T's founders Alpheus Branch and Thomas Hadley by name.
-Prior to the Civil War, Alpheus Branch's father Samuel owned 58 slaves.
+According to the book Genealogy of American Finance, BB&T was formally established in 1872 nearly a decade after slavery was abolished in the US, but the company's roots can be traced to 1805.
+Branch and Hadley, the founders of BB&T, Both worked on family farms before the Civil War.
+Alpheus Branch's father Samuel owned 58 slaves.
 Thomas Hadley's father owned 37 slaves.
+Both later served in the Confederate Army.
+When the war ended in 1865, the South was forced to accept their new fate.

+In July 2020, Truist Financial Corp issued a statement condemning racial injustice and acknowledging that the bank’s predecessor, BB&T Corp., had ties to businesses that benefited from slavery.

+Kelly King, chairman and chief executive of Truist, issued a 2022 employee memo addressing BB&T's slavery ties, but did not mention BB&T's founders Alpheus Branch and Thomas Hadley by name.
 The memo stated that "we must consider our own past and acknowledge the role our heritage companies played over 100 years ago to perpetuate the atrocity of slavery and the repression of enslaved people, leading to systemic disadvantages their descendants have endured for generations...We deeply regret and denounce these shameful aspects of our history, both known and unknown."
-According to the book "Genealogy of American Finance", the economic roots of BB&T can be traced back to 1805, even though BB&T was founded in 1872, nearly a decade after slavery was abolished.
-Both founders of the bank served in the Confederate Army.